 Each year, the Tax Claim Bureau receives and distributes approximately $25 million in taxes to the County, 54 Bucks County townships and boroughs, and Bucks County school districts.

-As a service to the community, the Bucks County Tax Claim office also has a number of Federal and State Income Tax forms available to the public.
-For a listing of those forms, click here.
+As a service to the community, the Bucks County Tax Claim office has a select number of Federal and State Income Tax Forms available to the public.

 The Bureau receives over 8,500 liens each year.
 These liens are settled either through receipt of payment or an agreement to stay sale of property.
 The Bureau remains in constant contact with the public and their financial problems regarding these liens.

 Real estate tax notices are mailed out by each municipality's tax collector.
 If the taxes are not paid by December 31st (of the year the taxes become due and payable) each local tax collector returns all delinquent and uncollectables to the Tax Claim Bureau for further collection.

 The Bureau sends out a "Notice of Claim" which notifies each property owner with the delinquent taxes that a claim has been entered against the property.
 These notices are generally mailed by certified mail in the spring of the year after the tax was due.
 The tax claim becomes "absolute" if it is not paid by December 31st of the year it was turned over to the Tax Claim Bureau.

 In July (of the 2nd year after the original tax bill was issued by the local tax collector), the property owner will receive notice that the property will be advertised, posted and sold: the sale is not to be earlier than the 2nd Monday of September, but before October 1.
 If the tax due is not paid by July 1, the property is advertised for sale, and posted by the Bucks County Sheriff.
 (After June 1st of that same year, payment must be made in the form of a cashier's check, money order, or cash).